aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/pdf417-family/pdf417-compact-card/_index.md

 This barcode type can encode at most 1,108 bytes or 1,850 alphanumeric characters or 2,710 numerical digits in the maximum configuration of 30 columns and 90 rows.

 ### **Error Correction**
-Error correction capability of this symbology is reduced compared with Basic PDF417 due to specifics of its design.
+Error correction capability of this type is reduced compared with Basic PDF417 due to specifics of its design.

-## **Advantages and Weaknesses**
+## **Advantages and Limitations**
-Compact PDF417 should be utilized primarily in safe and clean environments, as it is more prone to damage.
-It can be useful to address placement limitations when barcode damage is unlikely to happen.
+The main advantage of Compact PDF417 is its compact size.
+However, it should be utilized primarily in safe and clean environments, as it is more prone to damage.

-## **Aspose Samples for Compact PDF417 Generation and Recognition**
+## **How to Read and Generate Compact PDF417**
 ### **Generation Code Samples**

 {{< tabs tabTotal="3" tabID="1" tabName1="C#" tabName2="Java" tabName3="C++" >}}